s0md3v/be-a-hacker/README.md

 Read/watch stuff, note down the terms you don't understand, google them and learn about them from at least 3 different sources, again note down terms you don't understand and keep repeating the process.\
 Why at least 3 sources?
 Because information provided by 1 creator will be limited to what they know, getting it from 3 different creators will give you a better understanding of the subject from different perspectives.

-I will reference this methodolgy as 'recurisve learning' throughout the course.
+I will reference this methodolgy as 'recurisve learning' throughout the guide.

 ## The roadmap
-I will guide you through the basics, tell you how to proceed next and from there on, you will create your own path.
+It will guide you through the basics, tell you how to proceed next and from there on, you will create your own path.

 ### Getting started